kubernetes/kubernetes/examples/cockroachdb/README.md

 Standard PetSet limitations apply: There is currently no possibility to use node-local storage (outside of single-node tests), and so there is likely a performance hit associated with running CockroachDB on some external storage.
-Note that CockroachDB already does replication and thus should not be deployed on a persistent volume which already replicates internally.
+Note that CockroachDB already does replication and thus it is unnecessary to deploy it onto persistent volumes which already replicate internally.
-High-performance use cases on a private Kubernetes cluster should consider a DaemonSet deployment.
+For this reason, high-performance use cases on a private Kubernetes cluster may want to consider a DaemonSet deployment until PetSets support node-local storage (see #7562).

 ### Recovery after persistent storage failure